-Mozilla reported Monday that CAs WoSign and Startcom have been backdating SSL certificates to bypass mandatory security deadlines requiring CAs to stop issuing SHA-1 SSL certificates by January 1, 2016.
+Mozilla reported Monday that CAs WoSign and Startcom have been backdating SSL certificates to bypass mandatory cyber security deadlines requiring CAs to stop issuing SHA-1 SSL certificates by January 1, 2016.

 RiskIQ’s current global index shows 762,649 website locations using certificates belonging to the two CAs and roughly 20,000 with a notBefore date in December 2015.
 If you are a RiskIQ Enterprise Digital Footprint customer, log into your Insights Dashboard to review usage of WoSign and Startcom SSL certificates for potential impact to their many disclosed issues.